 So, you want to book a cruise.
 Exciting times!
 There’s nothing quite like arriving at the port and seeing your home for the next week or two gleaming in the water.
-Cruising has never been more popular, with 27.2 million people expected to cruise in 2018, up 20% in the last five years.
-More Brits than ever are leaving land-based resorts behind and taking to the seas instead, with almost two million British passengers set to cruise in 2018.
+Cruising has never been more popular, with 30 million people expected to cruise in 2020.
+More Brits than ever are leaving land-based resorts behind and taking to the seas instead.
 If you’re planning on joining them and booking your first cruise holiday, check out our top tips for finding your sea legs, starting with how to choose the perfect cruise line for you.

 WHICH CRUISE LINE IS BEST FOR FIRST-TIME CRUISERS?

 When it comes to cruising there are a LOT of options out there for first-time cruisers.
 It can be a little overwhelming!
 When booking your first cruise, it is so important to choose the right cruise line for you and your family.
 Not all operators are created equal; some offer classic cruising in the Atlantic, while others promise action-packed adventures in the Caribbean or romantic sailings to Europe’s great cities.
 Choosing between them depends entirely on what kind of experience you are looking for as a first-time cruiser.
 Here are some of our favourites.